-The final step in the patterning is the removal of the organic resist material.
-This can be done by using strong organic solvents which will dissolve even unexposed resist material, by using strong acids such as chromic acid which actively attack organics, or by exposing the wafer to atomic oxygen which will oxidize away any organic materials present on its surface.
-All three techniques have been used to remove the resist materials.
+The final step in patterning is removal of the remaining organic resist material.
+Three techniques have been used to remove resist materials.
+Strong organic solvents will dissolve even unexposed resist material.
+Strong acids such as chromic acid actively attack organics.
+The wafer can be exposed to atomic oxygen which will oxidize away any organic materials present on its surface.
 Once the resist material is removed, the finished pattern on the wafer surface is as shown in figure 8.
 Notice that we have transferred the geometric pattern which originally existed on the surface of the mask directly into the silicon dioxide on the wafer surface.
-While a foreign material was present on the wafer surface during the patterning process it has now disappeared and the only materials present are those which will in fact be part of the finished wafer.
+While a foreign material was present on the wafer surface during the patterning process, it has now disappeared and the only materials present are those which will be part of the finished wafer.